zyteo/LighTide/readme.md

 5 Jul 2023 - Tried to port over components from old project, but not everything works as intended.

 6 Jul 2023 - Instead of reading react router dom documentations, will practice a sample project first before returning to this project.
 Many changes made to latest version of react router dom, and I would want to explore the new features first.

+26 Jul 2023 - After going through tutorial, decide to restart whole project from scratch.
+Instead of only upgrading react router dom, might as well overhaul the app while I am working on it.
+Added home component to App.js

 ```

 ### Problem-Solving Strategy